crest

 Margaret Ridley Charlton - pioneer medical librarian

 Miss Charlton was the first trained librarian to work at the McGill University Medical Library, where she was the Assistant Librarian from 1895-1914.
 In 1898 she was one of the founders of the Association of Medical Librarians (which became the Medical Library Association in 1907).
 She was recognized as a 'person of national historic significance" by the Government of Canada and the Historic Sites and Monuments Board of Canada in 2003.
 On May1, 2006, the 75th anniversary of her death, an official "historic person" plaque in her honour was unveiled; it was finally erected outside McGill University's McIntyre Medical Sciences Building in 2012.
+A biography of her is being prepared for the Dictionary of Canadian Biography.

 Canadian Osteopath

-In 1900 the American-trained osteopath Arthur S. Burgess, who also founded the Dominion Institute of Osteopathy and the Dominion College and Infirmary of Osteopathy in Montreal, published the first, and only, issue of a journal, the Canadian Osteopath.
+In 1900 the American-trained osteopath Arthur S. Burgess, who also founded the Dominion Institute of Osteopathy and the Dominion College and Infirmary of Osteopathy in Montréal, published the first, and only, issue of a journal, the Canadian Osteopath.
 A short article on this journal appeared in the Osler Library Newsletter No 113 in spring 2010.

 Langer Carey

 While researching an article on recipients of McGill's honorary MD degrees the name Auger Carey came up, he is listed in many sources as having received an ad eundem MD in 1864.
-After some research it turns out that this degree was actually awarded to Langer Carey, a Royal Artillery medical officer, then serving in Montreal.
+After some research it turns out that this degree was actually awarded to Langer Carey, a (British) Royal Artillery medical officer, then serving in Montréal.
 It is still not clear why McGill gave him this quite rare honour.
 Osler Library Newsletter, 2015 No. 122.

 China Medical University